ecri-org/go-redirector/README.md

 go-redirector aka "PlanetVegeta"

-A reasonably fast (see perf data below) server that redirects.
+A reasonably fast (see perf data below) server that redirects users.
+It does this by offering a descriptive rendered html page with enough javascript which waits 15 seconds before redirecting the user to the correct URI.

+All aspects of the html can be edited.
+The server can contain multiple mapped entries of host:path -> destination.

 Can be run as a docker container, and comes in at ~13MB in size.